cidacslab/aesop-sentinel-index/README.md

 Codes implemented in Fortran

 These algorithms are used to study the general network structure, leading to the construction of a dendrogram for community identification.
 Input data consists of a matrix containing the edge strengths of a weighted network, besides parameters indicating the number of nodes, threshold limits to project weighted network into a sequence of unweighted ones.
 Outputs of an algorithm will, in the sequence, be used as input to the forthcoming algorithm in the sequence.
 For the current case, the weights of the input network correspond to the number of persons moving from one to another IGR, extracted from the IBGE mobility data.
-Also available at URL do github to projeto AESOP.

 Folders and Codes